Convergence and error propagation results on a linear iterative unfolding method: Introduction

-In a previous paper \cite{laszlo2012} we proposed a linear iterative unfolding method discussing its pros and cons in comparison to other techniques and providing detailed description from the practical point of view for experimentalists.
-In the present paper we provide formal mathematical proofs for the claims therein: \begin{enumerate} \item proof of consistency, i.e.\ that the bias error converges to zero with increasing number of iterations, \item explicit formula for the bias error at finitie iteration order, \item error propagation formula for statistical errors on the measured pdf at finite iteration order, \item error propagation formula for systematic errors on the measured pdf or response function at finite iteration order. \end{enumerate}
+In a previous paper \cite{laszlo2012} we proposed a linear iterative unfolding method, discussed its pros and cons in comparison to other techniques, provided detailed description from the practical point of view for experimentalists, along with providing a set of relevant application examples.
+In the present paper we provide formal mathematical proofs for the claims therein for the proposed unfolding method: \begin{enumerate}[(i)] \item proof of consistency, i.e.\ that the approximation error converges to zero with increasing number of iterations, \item explicit formula for the approximation error at finite iteration order, \item explicit formula for the propagated statistical errors on the unfolded pdf at finite iteration order given the statistical errors of the measured folded pdf, \item explicit formula for the propagated systematic errors on the unfolded pdf at finite iteration order given the systematic errors of the measured folded pdf or of the response function. \end{enumerate} Because of (ii)--(iv) the competing error terms become calculable, and therefore these can be used to define an optimal iteration stopping criterion.
+In addition, the pertinent error terms can be determined at this optimum.
+The quantification of these are of utmost importance when presenting unfolded experimental results, and is generally an unresolved task for other widely used unfolding methods.
+The key mathematical ingredient of the proofs are mapping our originally $L^{1}$ problem to the $L^{2}$ space using Riesz-Thorin theorem, and using spectral representation of the operators therein.
+The actual iteration formula is formally motivated by a preconditioned Neumann-Landweber-Richardson series, but these are not automatically convergent in case of $L^{1}$ problems: our specific preconditioning makes the iteration convergent in the $L^{1}$ setting, given some quite generic conditions.
+The proposed method also does not rely on an inherent discretization of the pdfs: it does work also in the continuum limit or with any type of density estimators.\footnote{Some unfolding methods rely on an inherent discretization of pdfs in the problem, and use the assumed discretization as an implicit regularization.
+Our method does not use such trick.}

+The obtained results can be particularly interesting as the proposed method can be considered as the ``linearized'' version of the method of convergent weights or iterative Bayesian unfolding \cite{dagostini1995, zech2013, richardson1972, lucy1974, shepp1982, kondor1983, multhei1987mma, multhei1987nim}.
+By understanding the convergence conditions and error propagation for the proposed method, the studies of M\"ulthei and Schorr \cite{multhei1987mma} could eventually be completed on the Bayesian iteration, which would be a significant improvement in the field.